 Markham has a wealth of cultural heritage resources within its boundaries.
-While Markham has been inhabited for over 1100 years by Aboriginal peoples, it has over 200 years of colonial history, dating from the arrival in 1794 of William Moll Berczy and his group of 64 German families, Markham is one of the oldest communities in Ontario.
+With over 200 years of recorded history, dating from the arrival in 1794 of William Moll Berczy and his group of 64 German families, Markham is one of the oldest communities in Ontario.
 The most tangible remnants of Markham's early development are our heritage buildings: stately homes, worker's cottages and commercial stores in our villages and the solitary farmhouses and outbuildings situated along once-rural concession roads.
 These resources provide us with a link to our past as well as a sense of continuity in our rapidly changing world.

 Markham has an ongoing commitment to the protection and conservation of these heritage resources.
 It was one of the first municipalities in Ontario to have a municipal heritage committee, creating Heritage Markham in 1975 to advise and assist Council on heritage matters.
 From its first heritage inventory in 1976 to the current Markham Register of Property of Cultural Heritage Value or Interest, the municipality has documented its local heritage to ensure it is appropriately addressed in the development approval process.
 A comprehensive and consistent Heritage Building Evaluation system has been in use since the early 1990s to assist in determining heritage value to the community.